King's School, Macclesfield: Music

 In 2003 the school's Foundation Choir won BBC Songs of Praise Choir of the Year.
 It takes bi-annual trips to perform across Europe, having visited Barcelona, Levico Terme, Strasbourg, Lake Geneva and Budapest.
 In 2016 the choir performed in Prague.
 The choir and numerous bands also perform at nearby St Michael's Church.
 The school's music department is equipped with a recording studio and practice rooms and offers instrumental lessons to the students.

 The department also performs musicals such as The Revenge of Sherlock Holmes, a West End musical, in 2012.

 Drama

 The school performs two to three plays a year; one by the Boys' Division/Sixth Form, one by the Girls' Division, and one by the Juniors.
 Recent plays include Cinders, Arabian Nights, and The Ramayana.
+Now that the school is completely co-educational, there are performances in Infants, Junior divisions respectively and the Seniors and Sixth Form perform together.
+In 2023, they performed Bleak Expectations.
+In 2024, they performed Guys and Dolls.

 School trips

 Trips abroad are arranged by individual departments, including those by the History and Classics departments, in addition to annual foreign language exchange visits.
 Pupils are involved in biennial World Challenge Expeditions and recent expeditions have been to Morocco, Ecuador, India and most recently Namibia.

 The school's Outdoor Activities Club organises regular trips to Yorkshire or the Peak District, that include walking, climbing and caving.

+In 2023, the school undertook a 3-week expedition to Borneo.